This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Are you traveling to Norway soon?
-Then take a look at these common Norwegian words and phrases!
+Then take a look at these useful Norwegian words and phrases!

 If you’re an English speaker heading to Norway for the first time, you have nothing to worry about.
 Most Norwegians can speak some English (we learn English in school from the 1st grade) and tourism information is usually available in English as well as a few other languages.